coronavirus considerations – the proprietor is in and out, taking orders and making deliveries, seven days a week.

 So give the store a call at 415-586-3733 if you’d like to order a book or see if we have what you want on hand.

-Cash and check purchases are preferred, but credit/debit cards are also fine.
+Check or cash payment is preferred, but credit/debit cards are also fine.

 Tuesday the 19th is lost in the miasma of history, but Wednesday the 18th, we recall that we were very pleased to sell books over the locked gate to neighborhood folks Suzie, Matt, Mary and Ulrike and a pair of greeting cards to Denis, ordered a couple of books for Sherry and Carrie, put books on hold for Greg and Michelle and took a call from Emma to send a gift certificate to Kelsey.
 A banner day!

 The pace let up a little on Thursday, but still a lot of books were being sold.
 And things have continued apace.
 Here it is the 23rd, at this writing, and the business is still in business, though the proprietor is considering reducing the store hours a bit and pressing on.

 Musicians will slip into the empty store during the hiatus to play for the camera, live streamed out to anyone who’s alert to the possibility.